-The report must be presented in hard copy with a cover page that includes the diploma or degree and report type (e.g. Sheep and Beef Practical Work Report, your name, ID number, postal and email addresses.
-You can include photos if you wish, but check with the owner beforehand.
+The report must be presented in hard copy with a cover page that includes the diploma and report type (e.g. Major Fruit Production Report, your name, ID number, postal and email addresses.
+You can include photos if you wish but check with the owner beforehand.

 Use A4 pages, which should be printed double-sided.
-Stapling the pages together is preferred but plastic binding is acceptable, especially if you wish to keep the report for future reference.
+Stapling together is preferred but plastic binding is acceptable, especially if you wish to keep the report for future reference.